Introduction

 Concept

-Shiny Stats aims to help those you want to introduce stats into their games; You can create simple to advanced stats mechanisms using Shiny Stats without coding from scratch all the mechanism it involves.
+Shiny Stats aims to help devs to introduce stats into their games and fine tune the meta.
+You can create simple to advanced stats mechanisms using Shiny Stats without coding from scratch all the mechanism it involves!

 Glossary